kuterd/kuterd.github.io/entries/writing_a_simple_compiler.md

 Personally, I love how writing compilers requires a combination of both practical and theoretical knowledge.

-In this project we will be building a jit compiler for a very small subset of C to gain confidence in recursive descent parsing and generating machine code programmatically.
-I wanted to build the most basic compiler that I can.
-I think it is often important to build the most simplest solution to problem before developing more complicated solutions.
-Building the simplest compiler will show us some of the problems we are going to encounter with more advanced compilers.
+In this project, we will be building a JIT (Just-In-Time) compiler for a very small subset of C to gain confidence in recursive descent parsing and generating machine code programmatically.
+I tried to keep the compiler as basic as possible because I believe it's important to start with the simplest solution before moving on to more complex ones.
+Building a very simple compiler will show us some of the problems we are going to encounter with more advanced compilers.

 As a side note, I am currently building a more complicated compiler that uses the __Single Static Assignment__ form and also does proper-ish register allocation, I will try to write about some of the algorithms that I implemented when I finish it, but it still needs a lot of work.